oaksofmamre/hackster/README.md

 ## Highlights:

 * hackster is a React app
-* Node.js / HTML5 / CSS3
+* using Node.js / HTML5 / CSS3
-* styled with Semantic UI
+* styled using Semantic UI
-* responsive website design
+* and with responsive website design

 :coffee: